Skip to main content

 Work plan

-There will be multiple stages to this study, with the final output due in late 2026.
+There are multiple stages to this study, with outputs scheduled between 2024 and the end of 2026.
 Broadly, the study will progress as follows:

-- Develop alternative power sector technology portfolios weighted to achieve strategic national and public priorities as inputs to techno-economic modelling.
+2. Develop power sector technology portfolios weighted to achieve strategic national and public priorities as inputs to techno-economic modelling.

-- Assess the direct electricity system impacts, and coupled energy sector impacts, of the portfolios in different scenarios.
+3. Assess the direct electricity system impacts, and coupled energy sector impacts, of different decarbonisation scenarios.

 Stakeholder engagement

-Extensive cooperation with diverse stakeholders will be key to its success.
-SEAI will convene a stakeholder engagement process to inform the technical work throughout the duration of the study (2024 – 2026).
-In 2023, we commenced this process by establishing a Working Group to direct and critique the initial work.
-This group serves as a first tier for legitimating the research objectives, decisions and methods within key state agencies, including the Department for Environment Climate and Communications (DECC), the power system operators (Eirgrid and ESB Networks), and the Commission for Regulation of Utilities (CRU).
+Extensive cooperation with diverse stakeholders will be key to success.
+SEAI will convene a stakeholder engagement process to inform the technical work.
+In Q4 2023, we commenced this process by establishing a Working Group to direct and critique the initial work.
+This group serves as a first tier for scoping the programme of work, and legitimating the research objectives, decisions and methods within key state agencies, including the Department for Environment Climate and Communications (DECC), the power system operators (Eirgrid and ESB Networks), the Commission for Regulation of Utilities (CRU), the National Treasury Management Agency.

-- a scientific panel to review research outputs and ensure technical excellence of the commissioned work
+• a Scientific Advisory Committee to review specialised research outputs and ensure technical excellence of the commissioned work

 Register your interest

-If you would like to participate as an expert on the stakeholder forum or scientific panel, please register your interest below and we will be in touch.
-Also if you would like to keep up to date on the progress of the Decarbonised Electricity System Study through a quarterly newsletter or have any questions for the SEAI project management team, please register your interest using the link below.
+If you would like to stay abreast of the Decarbonised Electricity System Study (DESS) through a quarterly newsletter or have any questions for the SEAI project management team, please complete the form here [ insert link: https://forms.office.com/e/gbkTPFXTUC ]

 Register